-about
+about |

 why an ecological approach to mobility will make communities more resilient to severe weather

 Driving, flying, and shipping are entangled with the climate emergency.
 Fossil-fuelled mobility worsens severe weather, and in turn, severe weather interferes with mobility.
 A shift to zero-emission transport is critical but insufficient to prepare communities for increasing disruption.
-Using two Atlantic Canadian case studies as a springboard, the book contributes to pressing cultural and policy discussions about community resilience by imagining human mobility that works with, rather than against, the climate in ways that benefit local communities.
-Focusing on community advocates, policy makers, and academics, I call for a transformative approach to mobility and offer five recommendations: revolutionising mobility, prioritizing vital mobilties,embracing green and blue, rebranding redundancy, and thinking flex. |
+This book contributes to pressing cultural and policy discussions about community resilience by imagining human mobility that works with, rather than against, the climate.
+Focusing on community advocates, policy makers, and academics, I make five recommendations: revolutionising mobility, prioritizing vital mobilities, embracing green and blue, rebranding redundancy, and thinking flex. |

 resources